-The benefits of green tea catechins on lipid oxidation and related fat-burning pathways are achieved in a dose dependent manner.
-Significant effects in humans are noted only at high doses, such as 400-500mg EGCG equivalent per day (most Green Tea Extract supplements are roughly 50% EGCG).
+The benefits of green tea catechins on lipid oxidation and related fat-burning pathways are achieved in a dose-dependent manner.
+Significant effects in humans are noted only at high doses, such as 400-500mg EGCG equivalent per day (most Green Tea Extracts are roughly 50% EGCG).
 Fat burning effects are highly synergistic, almost dependent, on not consuming caffeine habitually.

 The study further suggests “Green tea catechins, notably EGCG, seem to be poorly absorbed in the intestines mostly due to there not being a transporter that takes them up from the gut into the body.”

-There are also studies which suggest Green tea may lead to liver problems, and Health Canada has recently changed its stance on the safety of products using Green Tea extract.
+There are also studies that suggest Green tea may lead to liver problems, and Health Canada has recently changed its stance on the safety of products using Green Tea extract.